 Deformation in subduction zones changes dramatically both down-dip and along-strike due to changes in P-T conditions with depth and variations in incoming lithologies, thermal structure, and overriding plate characteristics along strike.
 To tackle the downdip evolution of a subduction zone, we are investigating subduction complexes exhumed from the shallow, intermediate, and deep subduction interface.
 For these projects, we use a combination of field investigations, structural geology, geothermometers/barometers, assorted geochronometers, microstructural techniques, and modelling to characterize the geologic history, rheology, and impact on subduction zone processes.

 Shallow interface: Chugach Complex, Alaska, USA

 Very low frequency earthquakes are observed up-dip of the subduction megathrust in well-instrumented modern subduction zones.
 The Chugach Complex in Alaska exhibits complicated deformation across a range of juxtaposed lithologies that can provide insight into processes that generate these shallow, low frequency earthquakes.
-We just began field work in the Chugach in summer 2018 and are excited to begin digging into the geology of this area.
+We began field work in the Chugach in summer 2018 and are excited to dig into the geology of this area.

 Intermediate interface: Condrey Mountain Window, northern California, USA

 Exhumed from just downdip of the subduction megathrust, the Condrey Mountain Window units represent the transition from the source of megathrust earthquakes to more distributed deformation observed in Syros and associated with Episodic Tremor and Slow Slip (ETS) events.
 By capturing this transitional zone, the Condrey Mountain Window units provide key insights into down-dip changes in rheology and associated geophysical signatures.

 Deep interface: Syros Island, Greece